NikiSura/UserProfileManagement/README.md

 - *Telegram Bot*: A custom Telegram bot that allows users to interact with their profiles and receive notifications through Telegram's chat interface.

+- *Postman Collection*: A collection of API requests for testing and interacting with the Spring Boot API.
+It facilitates API testing and integration into the development workflow.

-- *Database*: The system relies on a PostgreSQL database to store user profile data securely.
+- *Database*: The system relies on a SQLite database to store user profile data securely.

 ## 3. Architecture